sliit-foss/bashaway-leaderboard/README.md

 <br/>

-Realtime leaderboard for bashaway 2023
+Realtime leaderboard for the Bashaway competition

 ## Deployments